pendo-io/RN-demo-app-React-Navigation/README.md

 ## Pendo SDK integration

-In this section you will be presented with the actual steps taken to integrate the Pendo SDK into the example To-Do app as well as the install instructions themselfs.
+In this section you will be presented with the actual steps taken to integrate the Pendo SDK into the example To-Do app.

 ### Pendo SDK integration - Android: